-Sow seed in early spring for outdoor crops, and late winter for growing in an unheated glasshouse.
+Sow seed in late March to early April for outdoor crops, and in mid March for growing in an unheated glasshouse.
 Seed can be expensive, but usually only a few plants are needed, and germination is usually good.

 - Fill 9cm (3½in) pot with seed or multipurpose compost